meganchenaz/Shark-and-Human-Tracking/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; object_tracker("20210812_JamesWithShark.mp4", show_video = False, save_info = True, save_video = True, measure_success = False)

 Note that the video needs to be in the same folder as the object_tracking.py file!

+Once you've customized the function call, run object_tracking.py in the terminal.